redbearin/skill-work/postman-harry/README.md

 First option:
 The subarray with the high sum is always the last element in the array.
 Second option:
-The array with the highest sum can be anywhere in the array.
+The subarray with the highest sum can be anywhere in the array.
+This means the first subarray elements are added before the subarray that has the highest sum and the last subarray elements are addedd after the subarray with the highest sum.